Profiles that may be restored for new courses

 My career was largely in education, and most of it was as principal of Area and Primary schools.
 My final role in the Education Department was as Manager of the Technology School of the Future which was the culmination of an interest in gadgets, from reel to reel tape recorder to today’s plethora of devices.
 In retirement I have been taking classes at Mitcham Library and U3A in the iPad and other liberating applications of technology, especially for elderly people.
-I am currently trialling an online course with U3A.
+I manage the U3A website.

 Japanese Conversation (2–4)